What is your background in education?

 Truro and Penwith is an exceptional college and we have students who travel long distances to learn with us.
 Callywith will bring outstanding teaching and learning to North Cornwall, making the best possible education accessible to all.

-What part about working at Callywith College are you looking forward to the most?
+What about working at Callywith College do you enjoy the most?

 What one thing about you might surprise people?

 All of my personal photography work is made using homemade pinhole cameras - http://katielowe.photo

 When you’re not working, what is your favourite thing to do?

 Photography is my passion, trade and love and I enjoy engaging with current movements and events on the photography calendar, regularly visiting exhibitions, talks and symposiums.
 I am constantly making my own work and regularly go out into the landscape to take pinhole photographs.
 I also love to travel, cook, bake, read, attend festivals and generally immerse myself in all Cornwall has to offer.

 What advice would you give students considering applying for Callywith College?

 Our students are in the best possible place to start their transition into higher education and/or employment.
 With the fantastic facilities and outstanding teaching and learning we offer at Callywith, enjoy your time with us and embrace your education – it’s going to be a hoot!